Ocean Vuong

-Ocean Vuong (born Vương Quốc Vinh, /vi/; born 1988) is a Vietnamese American poet, essayist, and novelist.
+Ocean Vuong (born Vương Quốc Vinh, /vi/; born October 14, 1988) is an American poet, essayist, novelist and photographer.
 His debut novel, On Earth We're Briefly Gorgeous, was published in 2019.
-He received a MacArthur Grant that same year.
+He received a MacArthur Fellowship the same year.
 He is the recipient of the 2014 Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship from the Poetry Foundation, 2016 Whiting Award, and the 2017 T. S. Eliot Prize.